-It is interesting how the poem is cyclic, the epigraph, and the final line both referencing the horrors of the news.
+It is interesting how the poem is cyclic, with the epigraph, and the final line both referencing the horrors of the news.
 This could suggest that there is always a worse event going on in the world.
 We just wait for the News to realize and send us the terrible story.
-Duffy’s poem ends on a gloomy tone, the female voice still not rising above the drowning noise of how terrible our world has become.
+Duffy’s poem ends with a gloomy tone, the female voice still not rising above the drowning noise of how terrible our world has become.

 Duffy uses Loud to respond to the sexist notion that women must be silent and quiet.
 The idea that a woman is ‘bossy’ if she speaks out has been a sexist idea for much of the modern era.
 It is only in recent years that activists have sought to dismantle the sexism behind these concepts.
 Indeed, Duffy uses Loud to display how incorrect this idea can be.
 Duffy presents a woman who rejects the stereotype of silence, using her voice to advocate for change.